thycotic/privman-docs/app-control/filters/index.md

 * Company Name
 * File Signature (File must be signed by)

-You can choose which criteria to use by checking or un-checking any of the filter line-items listed above.
+You can choose which criteria to use by checking or un-checking any of the available check boxes on the dialog.
 If you are new to the filter creation process, we recommend experimenting with these different identifiers in your test environment to ensure that you are using a comprehensive list of identifiers in your filter, enough to target the application or file intended but not too specific that variations to your target will fall through the filter's criteria hooks.